chef/chef-web-docs/content/fips.md

 ### Prerequisites

-- Supported Systems - CentOS, Oracle Linux, or Red Hat Enterprise Linux 6 or later
+- Supported Systems - CentOS, Oracle Linux, or Red Hat Enterprise Linux 6 or later, and Ubuntu
+- Chef Infra Client 16.13 or later for Ubuntu systems

 ### Configuration

 If you have FIPS compliance enabled at the kernel level then Chef Infra Client will default to running in FIPS mode.
 Otherwise you can add `fips true` to the `/etc/chef/client.rb` or `C:\\chef\\client.rb`.

 **Bootstrap a node using FIPS**